| |

 Backroads Around Cornwall

 The countryside around Cornwall is filled with quiet scenic roads, historic farms, and forested hills.
-During peak foliage season, this area feels especially peaceful and picturesque.
+During peak foliage season, this area is especially peaceful and picturesque.

-Early October usually brings the first hints of color, while mid to late October is when the hills and forests reach their most vibrant shades of red, orange, and gold.
+Early October usually brings the yellows, while mid to late October when we see the most vibrant shades of red, orange, and gold.
+Fun!

 Similar Posts